usc-isi-i2/kgtk/docs/analysis/graph_statistics.md

                         The KGTK output file.
 (May be omitted or '-' for stdout.)
   --undirected [True|False]
-                        Is the graph undirected? (default=False) --degrees [True|False]
+                        Is the graph undirected?
+If false, then the graph is treated as (node1)->(node2).
+If true, then the graph is treated as (node1)<->(node2). (default=False) --degrees [True|False]
                         Whether or not to compute degree distribution.
                         (default=False)
   --pagerank [True|False]
                         Whether or not to compute PageRank centraility.
-                        (default=False)
+Note:
-  --hits [True|False]   Whether or not to compute HITS centraility.
+                        --undirected improves the pagerank calculation.
+If you want both pagerank and in/out-degrees, you should make two runs. (default=False) --hits [True|False]   Whether or not to compute HITS centraility.
                         (default=False)
   --log LOG_FILE        Summary file for the global statistics of the graph.